bhavesh0009/NFO_dashboard_backend/README.md

 # Angel One Data Pipeline

+_Last Updated: March 8, 2025_

 ## Overview

 This project extracts data from Angel One API and stores it in DuckDB for analysis and reporting.
 It provides a reliable data pipeline for financial market data.

 ## Features

-- Secure connection to Angel One API
+- ✅ Secure connection to Angel One API
-- Data extraction for various financial instruments
+- ✅ Data extraction for various financial instruments
-- Token values storage (master stock records)
+- ✅ Token values storage (master stock records)
+  - Futures & Options (F&O) token processing
+  - Equity spot token mapping
+  - Automatic expiry date handling
-- Efficient storage in DuckDB database
+- ✅ Efficient storage in DuckDB database
+  - Structured schema for futures and equity tokens
+  - Referential integrity between instruments
 - Automated data refresh and synchronization

 ## Prerequisites